vegaprotocol/specs/protocol/0037-OPEG-pegged_orders.md

 - The order version is not updated during a repricing (<a name="0037-OPEG-012" href="#0037-OPEG-012">0037-OPEG-012</a>)
 - Pegged orders are included in the calculation of the BEST_BID, BEST_ASK and MID prices but excluded from BEST_STATIC_BID, BEST_STATIC_ASK and STATIC_MID (<a name="0037-OPEG-013" href="#0037-OPEG-013">0037-OPEG-013</a>)
 - A parked pegged order can be amended. (<a name="0037-OPEG-014" href="#0037-OPEG-014">0037-OPEG-014</a>).
 For product spot: (<a name="0037-OPEG-019" href="#0037-OPEG-019">0037-OPEG-019</a>)
+- A pegged order specifying an offset which is not an integer multiple of the markets tick size should be rejected.
 - A pegged order with an offset which would cause it to be priced <= 0 is parked. (<a name="0037-OPEG-017" href="#0037-OPEG-017">0037-OPEG-017</a>)
 - An active pegged order can be amended. (<a name="0037-OPEG-016" href="#0037-OPEG-016">0037-OPEG-016</a>)
 - A transaction submitting a pegged order with negative offset fails with an error explaining the cause was negative offset. (<a name="0037-OPEG-018" href="#0037-OPEG-018">0037-OPEG-018</a>)